top of page

 While our soloists excel in delivering virtuoso performances for intimate gatherings of ten or fewer people, the soloist plays only the melody without the back up harmony and rhythm.
 The volume is quite soft as well.
 One player cannot do justice to most pop songs.

 Recently, I received a request for the song "Build A House" by The Cinematic Orchestra.
 The client asked if I thought it would sound good with one violinist.
 I explained that she should imagine the grand experience of The Cinematic Orchestra with over 50 musicians, but with only one musician playing.
-Again, envision going to a Maroon 5 concert and it turns out to be Maroon 2!
+Again, envision going to a Maroon 5 concert, and it turns out to be Maroon 2!

 This is why we always recommend our string quartet.